Binance.US suspends US dollar deposits after crackdown by regulators

 "But day after day for the last week, Binance has been hit with various types of comments and issues from the SEC and regulators, so this was really to be expected."

-Prices of cryptocurrencies barely reacted to the news, with bitcoin last marginally lower at $26,496 during the Asian day on Friday.
+Prices of cryptocurrencies barely reacted to the news, with bitcoin last marginally lower at US$26,496 during the Asian day on Friday.

-It was headed for a weekly loss of about 2 per cent, after having dipped to an over two-month low of $25,350 earlier in the week as the SEC crackdown stoked nerves.
+It was headed for a weekly loss of about 2 per cent, after having dipped to an over two-month low of US$25,350 earlier in the week as the SEC crackdown stoked nerves.

 "The reaction has been extremely muted so far.
 Either the market has shrugged it off, or it hasn't gotten a handle on it yet," said Tony Sycamore, market analyst at IG Markets.